Nespresso Vs Keurig (Which’s better pod coffee maker?)

 Keurig coffee makers

 Keurig uses k cups for brewing coffee.
-Unlike Nespresso, there are many brands that produce k cups for Keurig brewing systems, which means a wide selection of pods and a lower cost.
+Unlike Nespresso, many brands produce k cups for Keurig brewing systems, which means a wide selection of pods and a lower cost.

-There are more than 25 million Keurig units being used in homes and offices across the United States with millions more being added every year.
+More than 25 million Keurig units are being used in homes and offices across the United States with millions more being added every year.
 And more than 30 billion k cup coffee pods are used every year.

 Pros of Keurig over Nespresso